-This week, I am bringing to you a wonderful piece by my friend and awesome mommy, Candace Salim, model, jet-setter, graduate student, and CEO of Couture Angels Marketing Agency.
+This week, I am bringing to you a wonderful piece by my friend and awesome mommy, Candace Salim, founder and expert connector for MNGR Consulting .
 I’m really excited that Candace expressed interest in sharing her voice and birthing experience.
-Be sure to check out Couture Angels’ Facebook page, and don’t forget to follow Candace on Twitter for advice and tips on fashion, music, and hot topics!
+Be sure to follow Candace on Twitter .

 It’s the beginning of the end…of that long, seemingly 2-year pregnancy you’ve been dealing with.
 The Braxton-Hicks contractions, the rolly-polly move you have to do to get out of bed to pee again, and most importantly the mood swings!
 Yes, the way our moods swing, jump, and pounce during pregnancy can really change our perceptions of life and the ways that people perceive us.
 But, despite all of the hormone-driven feelings that we endure, we are still ourselves.
 Before being a Mommy-to-be, we were career-driven and successful.
 We were intelligent and assured…people actually listened to us!
 However, towards the end of our third trimester, most people see us as bumbling idiots who are obviously dealing with some imaginary mental condition called pregnancy.
 And, in that, many people take that to mean that we are incompetent and enraged (especially after a 24-hour labor process) so they have to make our decisions for us towards the end.
 But wait *record scratch* when did our partners, our Mothers, and the hospital staff become experts on OUR bodies?
 Despite the fact that during my 36-hour labor, I was practically blowing great balls of fire while in the birthing center, I was desperately trying to let those around me know that I was actually still coherent enough to make my own decisions.
 But, in a show of “expertise”, the nurses took my well drawn out birthing plan that I’d neatly written in my school teacher hand writing on a large note pad and threw it out of the room.
 Apparently, they didn’t need any help or advice from me.
 In our day and age, if you’ve yanked one baby out of a womb, you’ve yanked ‘em all and the Mother should just sit there and enjoy her happy drug aka “The Epidural” aka “The Big Needle Thingy In Your Back”.